 Around the same time I started working on this article, Admiral Maltings, a local northern California maltster located in Alameda, sent out a marketing email saying they are now offering different milling specs on their pre-milled sacks of grain.
 My eyes lit up with beer geek love when I saw that.
 I had worked with the team at Admiral in the past with my homebrew club and thought who better to talk with about the physical attributes of malt than a maltster.
 Head Maltster Curtis Davenport was kind enough to answer my questions and walk me through their entire floor malting and testing processes step-by-step.
 In the sidebar at the bottom you can read a part of the Q&As from that day.

 Having talked with a malting expert, I confirmed friability and kernel size assortment should have some impact on my crush research.
 But how much, and could I detect it by running sieve tests?
-So, I identified my question, it was now time
+So, I identified my question, it was now time to experiment.

 On to the experiments